 Yes, believe it or not, dreaming is your very own, built-in coping mechanism.

 Dreaming is our subconscious’ way of coping with anything and everything going on in our everyday life.

 Your subconscious knows all.
-It knows your thoughts, your innermost secrets, feelings, emotions, and fears.
-Those all come into play when you shut your eyes and let your mind take control.
+It knows your thoughts, your innermost secrets, feelings, emotions, fantasies, and fears.
+All of those can come into play when you shut your eyes and let your mind take control.

 Truth About Dreaming

-We have all experienced amazing types of dreams; the sort where you wake up and you do everything in your power to get back to the moment.
+We have all experienced amazing types of dreams; the sort where you wake up and you do everything in your power to go back to sleep and get back to the moment.

-There have been a lot of sleep studies and tips on this, as many people have searched for more information on how we can get back to our dreams and why we have woken up at what seems the best moment.
+There have been a lot of sleep studies and tips on this.
+Many, many, many people have searched for more information on how we can get back to our dreams and especially why we have woken up at what seems to be the best moment in our dream.

 However, we have all experience frightening dreams too.
 Dreams which have made us scared to go back to sleep.
 Personally, I suffered from night terrors for years and took medication for PTSD.

 There is no denying that dreams can be somewhat perplexing.
 But the truth is dreaming is actually critical for our emotional health.